himanshugoel2797/SRW_FFT_Example/README.md

 where the argument specifies the length of the FFT to be performed in powers of 10.

 ## Example Output
-    $ .\program.exe 8
+    $ ./program.exe 7
     Starting benchmark
-    Benchmark took 0.01993 ms as measured from CPU.
+    Benchmark took 5.63443 ms as measured from CPU.
-    Benchmark took 0.0213312 ms as measured from GPU.
+    Benchmark took 5.64782 ms as measured from GPU.

 ## Code Structure
 * The program entry point and benchmark setup is in ```kernel.cu```